Basant13A/-Olist-Sales-Data-Cleaning-and-Exploration/README.md

 - `notebook.ipynb`: Jupyter notebook with the code used for cleaning, analysis, and payment checks
 - `README.md`: Documentation of the process and project summary

-   Note: The raw dataset was sourced from [Kaggle Olist Dataset]([https://www.kaggle.com/olistbr/olist-marketplace](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/data?select=olist_orders_dataset.csv)) and has been cleaned for this analysis.
+   Note: The raw dataset was sourced from [Kaggle Olist Dataset].

 ## 📈 Outcome